iotcommunity/ajwrs/README.md

-This code was developed by Eric Jordan as part of his blog.
-We will be featuring his articles on [IoTcommunity.io](http://learn.iotcommunity.io/).
+Note from the IoTcommunity.io team:  This code was developed by Eric Jordan as part of his blog A Journey With Renesas Synergy (ajwrs).
+We will be featuring his articles on
+[IoTcommunity.io](http://learn.iotcommunity.io/).
 Eric is called [lycannon](http://learn.iotcommunity.io/users/lycannon/activity) in IoTcommunity.io.

+---

 # ajwrs
 A Journey Through Renesas Synergy Code Base